MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/integrity-streams.md

 <img src=media/compute-checksum.gif alt="Compute checksum for file data"/>

 Then, this checksum is compared to the checksum contained in the file metadata.
 If the checksums match, then the data is marked as valid and returned to the user.
-If the checksums don't match, then the data has been corrupted.
+If the checksums don't match, then the data is corrupt.
 The resiliency of the volume determines how ReFS responds to corruptions:

 - If ReFS is mounted on a non-resilient simple space or a bare drive, ReFS will return an error to the user without returning the corrupted data.
 - If ReFS is mounted on a resilient mirror or parity space, ReFS will attempt to correct the corruption.